Rawanrb/Digi-WSIs-Analysis/README.md

 or [download a zip archive](https://github.com/Rawanrb/Digi-WSIs-Analysis/archive/refs/heads/main.zip).

-To execute and test the code, uncomment the lines in `runme.R`.
+To execute and test the code, uncomment the lines in
 ## License

 All source code is made available under a BSD 3-clause license.
 You can freely